chrissie-akau/Notes/Salesforce_Trailheads_Basics.md

     A module covers a single learning topic.
 You can mix and  match modules freely.
 A module is also broken down into units.
 Each unit covers a subtopic within a module and has either a hands-on challenge or quiz.

 What's a Project?
-    A project is a series of hands-on steps that lets you learn Salesforce skill by putting them into practice right awa.
+    A project is a series of hands-on steps that lets you learn Salesforce skill by putting them into practice right away.

 What's a Credential?
     There are two types of credential: superbadges and Salesforce certifications.